Confederate States of America: Judicial

-Post Office
+Post office

-When the Confederacy was formed and its seceding states broke from the Union, it was at once confronted with the arduous task of providing its citizens with a mail delivery system, and, in the midst of the American Civil War, the newly formed Confederacy created and established the Confederate Post Office.
-One of the first undertakings in establishing the Post Office was the appointment of John H. Reagan to the position of Postmaster General, by Jefferson Davis in 1861, making him the first Postmaster General of the Confederate Post Office as well as a member of Davis' presidential cabinet.
-Writing in 1906, historian Walter Flavius McCaleb praised Reagan's "energy and intelligence... in a degree scarcely matched by any of his associates."
+The Confederacy established the Confederate Post Office for mail delivery.
+One of the first undertakings in establishing the office was the appointment of John H. Reagan as Postmaster General, by Jefferson Davis in 1861.
+Writing in 1906, historian Walter Flavius McCaleb praised Reagan's "energy and intelligence... in a degree scarcely matched by any of his associates".

-When the war began, the US Post Office still delivered mail from the secessionist states for a brief period of time.
+When the war began, the US Post Office briefly delivered mail from the secessionist states.
 Mail that was postmarked after the date of a state's admission into the Confederacy through May 31, 1861, and bearing US postage was still delivered.
 After this time, private express companies still managed to carry some of the mail across enemy lines.
 Later, mail that crossed lines had to be sent by 'Flag of Truce' and was allowed to pass at only two specific points.
 Mail sent from the Confederacy to the U.S. was received, opened and inspected at Fortress Monroe on the Virginia coast before being passed on into the U.S. mail stream.
 Mail sent from the North to the South passed at City Point, also in Virginia, where it was also inspected before being sent on.

 With the chaos of the war, a working postal system was more important than ever for the Confederacy.
 The Civil War had divided family members and friends and consequently letter writing increased dramatically across the entire divided nation, especially to and from the men who were away serving in an army.
 Mail delivery was also important for the Confederacy for a myriad of business and military reasons.
 Because of the Union blockade, basic supplies were always in demand and so getting mailed correspondence out of the country to suppliers was imperative to the successful operation of the Confederacy.
 Volumes of material have been written about the Blockade runners who evaded Union ships on blockade patrol, usually at night, and who moved cargo and mail in and out of the Confederate States throughout the course of the war.
 Of particular interest to students and historians of the American Civil War is Prisoner of War mail and Blockade mail as these items were often involved with a variety of military and other war time activities.
 The postal history of the Confederacy along with surviving Confederate mail has helped historians document the various people, places and events that were involved in the American Civil War as it unfolded.